 The Ukrainians aren’t the only ones speaking out.

-Russia and China are at the forefront of a group of nations investing in geo-engineering capabilities, according to the Royal United Services Institute, a United Kingdom think tank that has studied the growing threat of “weather warfare.”
+Russia and China are at the forefront of a group of nations investing in geo-engineering capabilities, according to the Royal United Services Institute, a British think tank that has studied the growing threat of “weather warfare.”

-Research into the technologies and systems needed to manipulate weather patterns for strategic or military purposes has taken place in recent years, the institute reports, under the premise of climate research.
+Research into the technologies and systems needed to manipulate weather patterns for strategic or military purposes has been conducted in recent years under the guise of climate study, the institute reported.

-The institute, Britain’s oldest defense think tank, issued a sobering alert on weather weaponization this year, warning that “Moscow could seek to induce climate extremes, such as drought or flooding, by deploying solar geo-engineering technologies against an adversary, disrupting agricultural production and the operation of critical infrastructure.”
+The institute, Britain’s oldest defense think tank, issued a sobering alert on weather weaponization this year.
+It warned that “Moscow could seek to induce climate extremes, such as drought or flooding, by deploying solar geo-engineering technologies against an adversary, disrupting agricultural production and the operation of critical infrastructure.”

 Polish Prime Minister Donald Tusk denounced a Nov.
 17 explosion that destroyed a vital rail line used to supply Ukraine.
 Mr. Tusk called it an “unprecedented act of sabotage.”

-Officials later said two suspects arrested in the incident were working for Moscow.
+Officials later said two people arrested in the incident were working for Moscow.

-The incident marked the most dramatic example of Russian sabotage in a NATO member state since the invasion of Ukraine began almost four years ago.
-The incident followed months of Russian efforts to test NATO air defenses with drone intrusions in a number of NATO states.
+It was the most dramatic example of Russian sabotage in a NATO member state since the invasion of Ukraine almost four years ago.
+For months, Russia had been testing NATO air defenses with drone intrusions in several NATO states.

 Moscow also has been accused of interfering in European elections, fomenting unrest with online disinformation and ramping up espionage efforts across the continent.

-Technologies such as rain-seeding date to the 1940s.
-However, efforts remain imprecise and could backfire — a possibility that has not slowed Russia.
+Technologies such as cloud seeding date to the 1940s.
+Efforts remain imprecise and could backfire, though that has not slowed Russia.

-According to the Royal United Services Institute’s report, Russia’s willingness to disrupt or damage the water supply of its enemies extends to NATO states.
-A Russian sabotage effort targeted a water supply facility on a Swedish island this year.
+The Royal United Services Institute’s report said Russia’s willingness to disrupt or damage the water supplies of its enemies extends to NATO states, including the attempted sabotage this year of a water supply facility on a Swedish island.

-Russia already has targeted Ukraine’s water supply in an attempt to limit Ukraine’s agricultural capacity.
-The Kakhovka Reservoir in southern Ukraine was destroyed by Russia on June 6, 2023, causing as much as $11 billion in damage.
-The long-term impact of the dam’s destruction goes beyond flooding and infrastructure damage, experts say.
-Ukrainian farmland, which depended on it, now risks turning into a semi-desert.
+Russia has targeted Ukraine’s water supply in an attempt to limit its agricultural capacity.
+The destruction of the Kakhovka Reservoir in southern Ukraine on June 6, 2023, caused as much as $11 billion in damage.
+The long-term impact goes beyond flooding and infrastructure damage, experts say.
+Ukrainian farmland, which relied on the reservoir, now risks becoming a semi-desert.
 As recently as 2021, about 4 million tons of grains and oilseeds were produced in that area of Ukraine.
 That same year, Ukraine produced some 45 million tons of grain overall.

-Russia has plans to dominate global grain markets.
-Every ton of production that Russia is able to knock out of production is a win for Russian industry and its own post-war recovery plans.
+Russia plans to dominate global grain markets.
+Every ton of production that Russia can eliminate is a win for its industry and its postwar recovery plans.

-Russia’s interest in manipulating the weather is not a new phenomenon.
-Russia unveiled a special airplane designed for cloud-seeding operations in 2013 on the eve of its initial invasion of Ukraine.
-According to media reports, the plane was deployed in Crimea in 2020.
+Russia’s interest in manipulating the weather is not new.
+Russia unveiled a special airplane designed for cloud seeding operations in 2013 on the eve of its initial invasion of Ukraine.
+Media reports said the plane was deployed in Crimea in 2020.

-In the most well-known example of weather warfare, Operation Popeye, the United States sowed rain along trails used by North Vietnam to infiltrate South Vietnam.
+The best-known example of weather warfare was Operation Popeye, when the United States sowed rain along trails used by North Vietnam to infiltrate South Vietnam.
 Russian media outlets accused the United States of using “climate warfare” against Crimea in 2023 when an unusually severe storm battered the peninsula.

 “Conspiracy narratives about ‘Ukrainian sabotage’ or about ‘climate chaos’ allegedly caused by Western polities.
 The goal is confusion — to paralyze decision-making, fragment solidarity and make accountability impossible,” Mr. Spirin said.

-He suggested that Russian efforts to attack Ukraine in a manner that changes its environment should be treated as war crimes.
+He suggested that Russian assaults that change Ukraine’s environment should be treated as war crimes.

 The United States, Russia and China agreed to abandon the use of weather as a weapon of war under the Environmental Modification Convention of 1978.
-Other world leaders in cloud-seeding, such as France, Israel and other countries in the Middle East, have not acceded to the agreement.
-These countries and many others continue to develop geo-engineering for peaceful purposes, though the line between the two is increasingly blurred as the case of China demonstrates.
+Other world leaders, such as those from France and Israel, have not acceded to the agreement.
+These countries and many others continue to develop geo-engineering for peaceful purposes, though the line between the two is increasingly blurred, as the case of China demonstrates.

-Cloud-seeding by China allows it to shift ecologies in manners that suit the Chinese Communist Party at the expense of traditional herding in Tibet and the traditional oasis economy in Xinjiang, home to China’s restive Uyghur Muslim population.
-In the Xinjiang province (also known as East Turkistan to the Uyghurs), considerable emphasis is placed on cotton harvesting, a crop that is both water- and labor-intensive.
+Cloud seeding allows China to shift ecologies in manners that suit the Chinese Communist Party at the expense of traditional herding in Tibet and the traditional oasis economy in Xinjiang, home to China’s restive Uyghur Muslim population.
+In the Xinjiang province (known as East Turkistan to the Uyghurs), considerable emphasis is placed on harvesting cotton, a crop that is water- and labor-intensive.

 “The cotton fields of East Turkistan are not just sites of agricultural activity,” said Rushan Abbas, founder of Campaign for Uyghurs.
 “They are sites of systematic oppression, economic exploitation and a deeply disturbing social experiment in forced assimilation.”

 China’s geo-engineering operations have focused on pollution control, drought relief and event protection.
 China used modified anti-aircraft cannons and airplanes to deliver payloads of silver iodide into the atmosphere in 2008.
-The goal was to ensure rain ahead of the start of the 2008 Summer Olympics, not during the opening ceremony.
+The goal was to ensure rain ahead of the 2008 Summer Olympics, not during the opening ceremony.

-The Soviet Union pursued a similar operation ahead of the 1980 Moscow Olympics.
+The Soviet Union pursued a similar operation before the 1980 Moscow Olympics.

 Please read our comment policy before commenting.